 - Muscle aches

-These symptoms seem mild initially, but if they do not subside even after two days, you should check with a healthcare provider.
+These symptoms may seem mild initially, but if they do not subside even after two days, you should check with a healthcare provider.
 It helps to treat the condition effectively.
+Dehydration can be very serious during pregnancy, whether caused by morning sickness or infection.
+No matter the cause, it’s important to see a doctor if your symptoms are severe.

 How To Deal With Stomach Bug During Pregnancy?

-If you are just beginning to feel the early symptoms, you can easily handle them with a little care and effort.
-Here are some of the remedial ways:
+If you are just beginning to feel the early symptoms, you can help yourself with a little care and effort.
+Here are some ways you can take care of yourself at home:

 Fluids are very important when you are suffering from stomach flu.
-Your body loses fluids through sweat, vomiting, and diarrhea.
-You are at a risk of dehydration, especially if you are suffering from frequent urination or passing dark-colored urine.
-The lack of fluids causes reduction in the volume of blood, which then compromises oxygen and nutrition supply to the growing fetus.
+Your body loses fluids through sweating, vomiting, and diarrhea.
+You are at risk of dehydration, especially if you are suffering from frequent urination or passing dark-colored urine.
+The lack of fluids may cause a reduction in the volume of blood, which may then compromise oxygen and nutrition supply to the growing fetus (6).

-Symptoms like constant thirst, dry mouth, dark colored urine, urine inconsistency, lack of urine, fatigue or dizziness indicate dehydration.
+Symptoms like constant thirst, dry mouth and skin, dark-colored urine, urine inconsistency, lack of urine, fatigue, or dizziness indicate dehydration (7).

-Sickness and diarrhea from stomach bugs can make you feel tired and weak as your body is working to nurture your baby.
-Therefore, it is very important to get as much rest as possible.
-Rest until you feel you have recovered completely.
+Sickness and diarrhea due to stomach flu can make you feel tired and weak as your body fights against infection and also works to nurture your baby.
+Therefore, it is very important to get as much rest and hydration as possible.
+Rest until you feel you have recovered completely (10).

-As the symptoms of stomach bug begin to clear, you can gradually introduce bland and semi-solid foods.
+As the symptoms of stomach flu begin to clear, you can gradually introduce bland and semi-solid foods.
 They are easier to digest.
 Solid foods are difficult for you to digest.
-Do not force yourself to eat more as it can cause nausea.
+Do not force yourself to eat more, as it can cause nausea.

-The BRAT diet is the best option to ease the stomach issue.
-It consists of bananas, rice, applesauce and toast which contain a considerable amount of carbohydrates.
+The BRAT diet (6): It is the best diet option to ease the stomach issue.
+It consists of bananas, rice, applesauce, and toast, which contain a considerable amount of carbohydrates.
 They provide energy and replenish your body with the nutrients lost through diarrhea and vomiting.

 Bananas: Ripe ones support digestion and replace the lost potassium.